Skip to main content

 Key Action 1 – KA1: Learning Mobility of Individuals

-In the projects framed in the Key Action 1 - KA1: Learning Mobility of Individuals, educational centers can participate in mobility activities for both their students and their teachers and can access the two types of KA1 projects:
+In the projects framed in the Key Action 1 - KA1: Learning Mobility of Individuals, educational centres can participate in mobility activities for both their students and their teachers and can access the two types of KA1 projects:

 • Accreditation system (KA120): the school submits an application with long-term objectives.
 If the accreditation proposal is accepted, the school is guaranteed Erasmus+ funding for mobility projects (KA121) until 2027.